Satisfiability Thresholds for Regular Occupation Problems: Introduction

 \subsection{Occupation Problems}

 We continue with the formal definition of the class of problems we consider.
-Let $k$, $d\in\mathbb Z_{>1}$ and $r\in[k-1] := \{1, \dots, k-1\}$ be fixed.
+Let $k$, $d\in\mathbb Z_{\ge 2}$ and $r\in[k-1] := \{1, \dots, k-1\}$ be fixed.
 Additionally, we are given non-empty sets $V$ of variables and constraints $F$.
 We will use the convention to index elements of $V$ with the letter $i$ and elements of $F$ with the letter $a$ (and subsequent letters) in the remainder.
 Then an instance $o$ of the $d$-regular $r$-in-$k$ occupation problem is specified by a sequence $o=(v(a))_{a\in F}$ of $m=|F|$ subsets $v(a)\subseteq V$ of size $k$ such that each of the $n=|V|$ variables is contained in $d$ of the subsets.
 In graph theory the instance $o$ has a natural interpretation as a $(d,k)$-biregular graph (or $d$-regular $k$-factor graph) with node sets $V\dotcup F$ and edges $\{i,a\}\in E$ if $i\in v(a)$.
+By the handshaking lemma, such objects only exist if $dn=km$, which we assume in the following.

 Given an instance $o$ as just described, we say that an assignment $x\in\{0,1\}^V$ \emph{satisfies} a constraint $a\in F$ if $\sum_{i\in v(a)}x_i=r$, otherwise $x$ \emph{violates} $a$.
 If $x$ satisfies all constraints $a\in F$, then $x$ is a \emph{solution} of $o$.
+Notice that $d$ times the number of $1$'s in $x$ needs to match the total number $rm=rdn/k$ of $1$'s observed on the factor side, so $k$ has to divide $rn$, which we also assume in the following.
 We write $z(o)$ for the number of solutions of $o$.
 An example of a $4$-regular $2$-in-$3$ occupation problem is shown in Figure \ref{f_related_problems_occupation}.